(See also Overview of Fractures.)

 For example, if no structures are displaced or angulated, the fracture has one part.
 If one structure is angulated or displaced, the fracture has 2 parts (see figure One- and 2-part fractures of the proximal humerus).
 Almost 80% of proximal humeral fractures have only one part; they are usually stable, held together by the joint capsule, rotator cuff, and/or periosteum.
 Fractures with ≥ 3 parts are uncommon.

 One-part fractures rarely require reduction; most (almost 80%) are treated with immobilization in a sling, sometimes with a swathe (see figure Joint immobilization as acute treatment: Some commonly used techniques), and early range-of-motion exercises, such as Codman exercises.
-These exercises are particularly useful for the elderly.
+These exercises are particularly useful for older adults.
 Because contractures are a risk, early mobilization is desirable, even if alignment is anatomically imperfect.

 Fractures with ≥ 2 parts are immobilized, and patients are referred to an orthopedic surgeon.
 These fractures may require ORIF or placement of a prosthetic joint (shoulder replacement).